Humanities Alliance Teaching Fellows

 Anton Kociolek is a doctoral student in the cultural anthropology program at the Graduate Center.
 Originally from Chicago, he earned a B.A. in anthropology at Hunter College, CUNY in 2013.
 His research interests encompass ethnomusicology, historical anthropology, migration/mobilities studies, semiotics, and critical race theory, with a regional focus on Puerto Rico, the wider Caribbean, and Caribbean diasporas in the U.S. His research looks at Puerto Rican musical practices in order to explore questions of race, nationalism, historical consciousness and processes of migration and cultural exchange both past and present.
 In this, he is informed by and draws on his years of experience as a performing musician and dancer in the Afro-Puerto Rican genres of bomba and plena.
 His pedagogical concerns include a keen interest in how the study of popular musical practices can help to inform student engagement with broader questions of culture and power.
 He is himself a product of community college, the City Colleges of Chicago, which provided him with the basic competencies required for matriculation to a 4-year institution.
 These experiences motivate his commitment to the value of urban public higher education.

-Jennifer Polish, a writer and educator with a healthy dose of Queens pride, has taught writing at CUNY Queens College and is a Ph.D. student in English at the CUNY Graduate Center.
-Her classroom and research interests deeply intersect, so she and her students spend a lot of time discussing and writing about the lived realities of critical race and dis/ability theories.
-She is currently focusing her academic work on the relationship between affective whiteness and dis/ability in composition classrooms while writing her first novel, a queer young adult fantasy.
+Jenn Polish, a writer and educator with a healthy dose of Queens pride, has taught writing at CUNY Queens College and is a Ph.D. student in English at the CUNY Graduate Center.
+Their classroom and research interests deeply intersect, so they and their students spend a lot of time discussing and writing about the lived realities of critical race and dis/ability theories.
+They are currently focusing their academic work on the relationship between affective whiteness and dis/ability in composition classrooms.
+Their debut novel, LUNAV, a YA fantasy, is set for publication with NineStar Press in April 2018.

 Rojo Robles Mejías, Hispanic and Luso-Brazilian Literatures and Languages